cont-limno/LAGOS_GIS_Toolbox/README.md

 You can get them at:
 http://hydrology.usu.edu/taudem/taudem5.0/downloads.html

-The CSI Limnology Toolbox comes without guarantees of any kind.
+The LAGOS GIS Toolbox comes without guarantees of any kind.
 We just put it on Git because we like to share.
 The toolbox is unsupported but feel free to direct questions to me, Scott Stopyak: stopyaks@msu.edu

 Enjoy.